Mayo, Florida, Changes Its Name To ‘Miracle Whip’

 And Mayor Murphy is offering up a tongue-in-cheek proposal to keep the name change permanent, saying Miracle Whip will “definitely” put the tiny town on the map.

 Miracle Whip was first whipped up in 1933, making its debut at the Chicago World’s Fair.
 While its ingredient list is very similar to mayonnaise, it is labeled a “dressing.”
-Miracle Whip contains mayo’s key ingredients of eggs, soybean oil, vinegar and water, but its oil content is less than 65 percent by weight, so it can’t be considered mayonnaise per U.S. Food and Drug Administration guidelines, according to Real Simple.
+Miracle Whip contains mayo’s key ingredients of eggs, soybean oil, vinegar, and water, but its oil content is less than 65 percent by weight, so it can’t be considered mayonnaise per U.S. Food and Drug Administration guidelines, according to Real Simple.
 Miracle Whip’s cheaper price also made it a popular pick during the Depression, and more than 80 years later it’s still one of the grocery industry’s 20 top-selling brands.

 While Mayo is now temporarily named Miracle Whip, the Florida town wasn’t originally named after the popular sandwich condiment.
 Instead, it was named after Confederate Col. James Mayo, according to USA Today.
 The town is also the county seat of Lafayette County, and the area’s largest employer is a state prison.